eshaz/wasm-audio-decoders/src/opus-decoder/README.md

 ## `OpusDecoderWebWorker`

-Class that decodes Opus frames asynchronously within a WebWorker.
+Class that decodes Opus frames asynchronously within a web worker.
 Decoding is performed in a separate, non-blocking thread.
 Each new instance spawns a new worker allowing you to run multiple workers for concurrent decoding of multiple streams.

 ### Getters
 * `decoder.ready` *async*